erimcg/Using-D3js/06_04_partitions.md

 The [partition.round([boolean])](https://github.com/d3/d3-hierarchy#partition_round) method takes a boolean as an argument and sets whether or not the layout will round to exact pixel boundaries.

 Below we illustrate the [partition.padding([padding])](https://github.com/d3/d3-hierarchy#partition_padding) method which puts space between adjacent children and between children and their parent.
+Note that we also sort the nodes in the hierarchal model before we  call the partition layout function.

 ```
 <script>